Dmitri Burago

-Dmitri Yurievich Burago (Дмитрий Юрьевич Бураго, born 1964) is a leading Russian - American mathematician, specializing in differential, Riemannian, Finsler geometry, geometric analysis, dynamical systems and applications to mathematical physics.
+Dmitri Yurievich Burago (Дмитрий Юрьевич Бураго, born May 17, 1964) is a leading Russian-American mathematician, specializing in differential, Riemannian, Finsler geometry, geometric analysis, dynamical systems, and applications to mathematical physics.

-He is the son of the celebrated Geometer and Russian mathematician Yuri Dmitrievich Burago, with whom he also published well known book on metric geometry.
+He is the son of the celebrated Geometer and Russian mathematician Yuri Burago, with whom he also published well known book on metric geometry.
 Burago studied at 45th Physics-Mathematics School.
 Burago received his doctorate in 1994 at Saint Petersburg State University under the supervision of Anatoly Vershik.
 He was at the Steklov Institute in Saint Petersburg and is now a professor at Pennsylvania State University's Center for Dynamical Systems and Geometry.

 In 1992, he was awarded the prize of the Saint Petersburg Mathematical Society.
 In 1998, he was an Invited Speaker at the International Congress of Mathematicians in Berlin.
 In 2014, he was awarded the Leroy P. Steele Prize with Yuri Burago and Sergei Vladimirovich Ivanov for their book A course in metric geometry.